 How will I book my clients

 I personally use Square Appointments.
 I have found that it is extremely easy to set up and it has all of the features I need without any extra features to confuse me.
 No one cares about your books more than you do and no one can run them as well as you can.
-You will know your waitlist and you will do the best job of fitting them in.
+You will know your waitlist, which clients have priority on the list, and you will do the best job of fitting them in.

 - automatically managed cancellation policy (CC required to book)